 If you are a witness to a crime and do nothing to stop it, aren’t you just as guilty as those who committed the crimes themselves?
-The film makes a substantial effort on what it means to be complacent and how problematic complacency is in our society.
+The film makes a substantial effort to explore what it means to be complacent and how problematic complacency is in our society.

 Though the strengths of the film do not come from just the direction and lead performance alone, the screenplay brings a strong and confident piece filled with delicately conceived nuances, which play off like a slow burn until reaching the final act, which has admittedly caused a stir of debate among critics and cinephiles alike.
 With the direction, lead performance, and writing, Promising Young Woman is a necessary cinematic experience for understanding the culture that allows women to suffer at the hands of a man claiming “he didn’t do anything wrong.”

 The continued toxic behavior of taking advantage of some just because they are drunk is not the same as getting consent.
 These are conversations we need to be having in all aspects of life and in every environment.
-A revenge-thriller that merges reality with escapism; and it is made by a woman, starring a woman, about women, Promising Young Woman is a breath of fresh air—and a much-needed one to say the least.
+A revenge-thriller that merges reality with escapism, made by a woman, starring a woman and about women, Promising Young Woman is a breath of fresh air and a much-needed one to say the least.
 Released on January 20th of last year at Sundance, Promising Young Woman is available to stream currently on-demand or available to own on Blu-ray.